mbeckem/tiro/docs/building.md

 ## Using Docker

-You can use Docker to build Tiro, thus eliminated any setup costs.
+You can use Docker to build tiro, thus eliminated any setup costs.
 From the project root, run:

     $ docker build . -f utils/build-container/Dockerfile -t build-tiro
     $ docker run --rm -it build-tiro /bin/bash